CharlesMangwa/react-native-simple-markdown/README.md

 </Markdown>
 ```

-`whitelist` will only apply the default styles for `link` and `url`, while `blacklist` will do the opposite.
+`whitelist` will only apply `link` and `url` default styles, while `blacklist` will do the opposite.
 You don't need to pass in a rules prop that contained a key for all the styles you don't want and reimplement their styling output anymore.

 ### Styles